Undergraduate applications and offers

 B Teaching/B Science

-As long as you’ve accepted your offer to this course, you won’t lose your place.
+As long as you’ve accepted your offer to the course, you won’t lose your place.
 If you now receive an offer to a course in your new list, you can decide whether to accept it and withdraw from B Animal Science or not accept the new offer and keep your place in B Animal Science.

 If you reject an offer or let it lapse and then change your mind, contact the institution’s admissions office, as only the institution can reinstate the offer.